COVID 19 - Nasopharyngeal swab; SARS CoV-2 test; COVID-19 PCR test

 Testing for the virus that causes COVID-19 involves taking a mucus sample from your upper respiratory tract.
 This test is used to diagnose COVID-19.

 The COVID-19 virus test is not used to test your immunity to COVID-19.
-To test if you have antibodies against the SARS-CoV-2 virus, you need a COVID-19 antibody test.
+To test if you have antibodies against the SARS-CoV-2 virus, you need a COVID-19 antibody test taken from a blood sample.

 How the Test is Performed